microsoft/react-native-code-push/README.md

     pod 'CodePush', :path => './node_modules/react-native-code-push', :subspecs => ['NoZip']
     ```

-    *NOTE: The above paths needs to be relative to your app's `Podfile`, so adjust it as neccessary.*
+    *NOTE: The above paths needs to be relative to your app's `Podfile`, so adjust it as nec
+    cessary.*

 2. Run `pod install`